huangruihaocst/threats-aggregation/README.md

 # Threats Aggregation and Reporting System

-Brief intro here
+TODO: Brief intro here

+### Support formats and Examples
+- keywords: `Dell`
+- Hosts: `23.0.0.0/8` or `59.66.131.241`

+TODO: This should be extend to support more types and more formats

 ## Requirements

-- Python 3.6.3
+- Python 3.6.0
 - Flask 0.12.2
 - Censys 0.0.8

 ## Installation

-Installation here
+TODO: Installation here

 ## File Structure

-file structure here
+TODO: file structure here

 ## User Interface

-User's Manual here
+TODO: User's Manual here